blacksph3re/midilatch/README.md

 ## Usage as pure midi latcher

 To use the plugin as a pure midi latcher, you have to do nothing.
 Just add the plugin as a midi FX into the signal chain of your favorite DAW and you should be ready to go.
+The function of the midi latcher is to inhibit note-off messages until there is a new note-on message, so that even if you release the key on the midi controller, the note keeps playing until you play another note.
+It is also possible to latch chords, for that the plugin considers all notes that you press down simultaneously before you start releasing any notes as part of the chord.

 ## Usage with pedalboard